wmaduro/ottomator-agents/pydantic-github-agent/README.md

    SUPABASE_SERVICE_KEY=your_supabase_key  # Only needed for endpoint
    ```

-## Usage

-### FastAPI Endpoint
+### Running the FastAPI Endpoint

-To run the agent as an API endpoint (also compatible with the oTTomator Live Agent Studio), run the following command:
+To run the agent as an API endpoint (also compatible with the oTTomator Live Agent Studio), run:

 ```bash
 python github_agent_endpoint.py